qosf/statutes/volunteer_titles.md

 ### Core Team Member
 Core team members attend our regular bi-weekly QOSF team meetings and have assumed ownership of one or more of our initiatives.
-This title implies an extraordinary commitment to QOSF's mission and usually involves between 5-10 hours of volunteer work per month.
 All of our core team members are listed on the [QOSF website](https://qosf.org).
 As of March 2021, we have four core team members at QOSF: [Michał Stęchły](https://github.com/mstechly), [Maggie Li](https://github.com/lzylili), [Tomáš Babej](https://github.com/tbabej) and [Mark Fingerhuth](https://github.com/markf94).